Python3pkg/Nappy/wiki/Shell-Command.md

 See [APIKey Management](https://github.com/outofmbufs/Nappy/wiki/APIKey-Management) for all the other ways you can specify an API Key.

+You can go one step further and set the NUMEROUSAPIKEY environment variable to be that file name so you don't even have to give the -c option, so for example:

+    % NUMEROUSAPIKEY=~/.numerousCred export NUMEROUSAPIKEY  # do this once
+    % nr

-The examples throughout the rest of this document will omit the "-c ~/.numerousCred" argument.
-Be aware that you MUST specify your API key somehow, either by the -c argument or by having NUMEROUSAPIKEY set in your environment.
+The examples throughout the rest of this document will omit the "-c ~/.numerousCred" argument and assume that you either set NUMEROUSAPIKEY or will specify the -c yourself.

 ### Metrics by name vs metrics by ID
 The underlying NumerousApp API always accesses metrics by a unique identifier which usually looks like a long string of digits.
-Of course, humans prefer to access things by name.
-In NumerousApp the "name" of a metric is actually called its `label`.
-Labels are not necessarily unique, but usually within the context of a single user's set of metrics they are.
+These numeric IDs are the true identifiers of a given NumerousApp metric.
+Of course humans think of the "name" (which is really called a `label` in Numerous) as being the identifier of a metric.
+However, labels have many problems.
+Nothing stops you from making three metrics all with the same label.
+They would each have a different numeric ID but they would be impossible to tell apart from just the label.

+Despite the problems with labels, they are convenient.
 The nr command allows you to access metrics by name (label) using the -n option.
 Thus, to read a metric called 'bozo' you can do this:

     % nr -n bozo
     17

 The `-n` option requires that the label match exactly.
 It uses the `metricByLabel` option `'STRING'` and it will report an error if there is more than one matching metric.
-Thus:

-    % nr -wM +duplicatedBozo 0      # creates a metric
-    % nr -wM +duplicatedBozo 0      # creates a metric
+Thus if you make more than one metric with a label of `bozo` (you can do this with your phone, for example) and then try to access them with an `nr -n` command:

-    % nr -n duplicatedBozo          # will match both metrics
+    % nr -n bozo         # assume we have two metrics with label 'bozo'

-will output:
+you would see something like this:

-    More than one match:  ['duplicatedBozo', 'duplicatedBozo']
+    More than one match:  ('bozo', 'bozo')
-    ERROR / Invalid Metric: duplicatedBozo
+    ERROR / Invalid Metric: bozo

+If you have a very long label and don't want to have to type the whole thing, the nr command will do regular expression matching for you if you use the `-N` (capital N) option.
+In this case the string you give will be treated as an unanchored regular expression and the nr command will attempt to match it against all of the metrics that you are subscribed to.

+So, for example, if you are subscribed to a metric "Austin Plaza Lofts Packet Drop" you could try this:

+    % nr -N "Plaza"
+    .008

+and get the current reading of that metric, assuming that only one metric matched.
 The `-N` (capital n) option uses the `metricByLabel` option `'ONE'` so in this case the supplied label name is treated as an _unanchored_ regexp.
 Note that this means it matches if the supplied argument appears anywhere in any label.
 Thus:

     % nr -N e

 will match any label of any metric of yours that happens to have the letter 'e' in it (and will most likely fail with a duplicate-match error of course).
+You can use the full set of regular expression constructs; the most useful are probably ".*" to match any characters, "^" to match the beginning and "$" to match the end.
+Thus:

+    % nr -N "^A.*p$"
+    .008

+would likely also match "Austin Plaza Lofts Packet Drop" as shown.

-As a convenient way to get a translation of metric names (labels) into IDs, specifying -n (or -N) by itself will list all of your metrics and their corresponding labels:
+If you are writing scripts it is strongly recommended that you use numeric IDs to access your metrics.
+As a convenient way to get a translation of metric names (labels) into IDs, specifying -n by itself will list all of your metrics and their corresponding labels:

     % nr -n
     579875221157343692 bozo
     2141579335528632068 A Random Number
     9208972516053673667 Crude Oil

+For convenience/completeness "nr -N" does the exact same thing (it does not matter whether you specify lower case n or upper case N if there are no other arguments).

 ### Reading a metric
 Simply specify the metric ID or use -n and specify a label: